tradingticket/NodeSampleApp/README.md

 # NodeSampleApp
-This Node sample app uses the Express Framework to take care of client side interaction, make requests to TradeIt's JSON API and render responses to templates.
+This Node sample app uses the Express Framework to take care of client side interactions, make requests to TradeIt's JSON API and render responses to templates.

 Get Node and package manager: